 Install VirtualBox extension pack

 Docker uses a VirtualBox Linux VM to run containers.
 A free VirtualBox extension pack is required to enable USB2 support.
-Download the VirtualBox 5.0.16 Oracle VM VirtualBox Extension Pack and double click to install
+Download the VirtualBox Extension Pack version that matches your VirtualBox installation and double click to install

 Enable USB2 and select your device